rampageX/firmware-mod-kit/README.md

 For other distros, you should install the equivalent packages using your distro's package manager.

-The Firmware Mod Kit is only supported on the Linux platform.
+The Firmware Mod Kit is **only supported on the Linux platform**.
 With a few small modifications, it should work on other POSIX platforms.

 ## Using the Kit ##

+Git clone the Firmware Modification Kit repository.

 ### Kit Executables ###